Arthur Erickson: Museum of Anthropology at the University of British Columbia (Vancouver, BC)

-Museum of Anthropology at UBC, Vancouver, B.C.

 The Museum of Anthropology was built in 1976, as an inclusion to the campus at the University of British Columbia.
 It houses artifacts and exhibits from world cultures, with an emphasis on Pacific Northwest cultures and the First Nations of British Columbia.
-This building blends methods of reinforced concrete and the traditional post-and-beam construction to articulate the structure.
-Oversized beams evoke a monumental feeling in many of Erickson's projects, calling on the size and scale of the trees found in the surrounding context.
-It is well known for Erickson's use of concrete piers and large stretches of glass.
-By using concrete beams to represent de-materialized logs and opening up the main atrium through expanses of glass, Erickson refers to the traditional notion of post-and-beam construction while integrating these characteristics into a modernist building.
+This building blends methods of reinforced concrete and the traditional post-and-beam construction; oversized beams evoke a monumental feeling in many of Erickson's projects, calling on the size and scale of the surrounding trees.
+It includes Erickson's trademark use of concrete piers and large stretches of glass; by using concrete beams to represent de-materialized logs and opening up the main atrium through expanses of glass, Erickson refers to the traditional notion of post-and-beam construction while integrating these characteristics into a modernist building.
 The structure sits on a promontory facing the ocean and mountains.
 The landscape of the site was particularly important, as Erickson wanted to depict the connection between indigenous Pacific Northwest cultures to the land.
-He and Oberlander studied the landscapes of Haida Gwaii, with its totem poles standing on mounds covered with wild grasses and surrounded by forest.
-A seed expert provided the correct plantings of indigenous grasses and flowers, fallen logs were left in situ, a gravel pond was created to reflect the mountains and sky, and mounds of earth were used to both muffle traffic and create the sense of hills rolling to the ocean.
+He and Vancouver landscape architect Cornelia Oberlander studied the landscapes of Haida Gwaii, with its totem poles standing on mounds covered with wild grasses and surrounded by forest.
+A seed expert provided the correct plantings of indigenous grasses and flowers, fallen logs were left in situ, a gravel pond was created to reflect the mountains and sky, and mounds of earth were used to both muffle traffic noise and create the sense of hills rolling to the ocean.
 The university describes the museum as: ..."a total work of art, expressing a convergence of the site, building, collection and the performances and ceremonies that take place there."